piotr-maslak/vyos-mgmt/README.md

 Password or key method are used as an authentication methods so you need to provide a key with and agent help pageant .\path\to\key.ppk

+The file config.cmd contains basic variables that enables you to connect to the server remotely using the protocols.
+There is a default-config.cmd file which desribes the varibles.
+The variables are: host=localhost (host fqdn) port=22 (port number) user=vyos (username string) pw=yvos (password string) timeout=3 (in seconds) version=vyos-1.2 | vyos-1.3 | vyos-1.4

 ### Hardware
 | RAM | DISK | CPU |